ethanthoma/personal-website/posts/odin_errdefer.md

 And I love Odin for that.
 Sure, it's not as explicit as Zig but it is simple, it is readable, and there's even less special syntax and sugar and jazz than Zig.
-Like errors for example.
-In Odin, it is just a normal type like anyother.

 So try Odin.
 It is probably the best C-style language for graphics or for small systems projects.
 I'd still use Zig (or maybe Rust one day) for big projects,